antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 *Use the following modifications to old and optional rules for CAPTURING RESEARCH NODES:*
 After a taking control of enemy research nodes, for each one, the attacker may (if you have free research nodes) either:
 * draw a random technology from the defender's unresearched deck, or
-* take one technology currently being researched, including all accumulated research progress.
+* capture one of the defender's active research projects, including all accumulated research progress.
-Then, take one reserach point from the enemy for each conquered reserach node if they have any stockpiled.
+Then, remove one stockpiled Research from the defender and add it to your stockpile for each conquered Research Node, if available.

 ---